kwilhelm1967/LocalPasswordVault/docs/DEVELOPER_HANDOFF.md

 SENTRY_DSN=https://xxxxx@xxxxx.ingest.sentry.io/xxxxx
 ```

+**CRITICAL NOTES:**
+- **Backend Sentry ONLY** - Server-side error tracking.
+Does not affect app offline operation.
+- **Frontend Sentry is DISABLED** - All frontend Sentry functions are no-ops.
+No data collection from user's app.
+- **100% Offline Guarantee** - User's application sends ZERO data to any external service after activation.
-**Note:** Sentry is already integrated in code.
+- Sentry is already integrated in backend code.
 Only configuration needed.
-Backend only.
-Frontend must remain 100% offline after activation.

 ---